-Recommendations at a glance for health care providers to complete needed documentation:
+Recommendations at a glance for completing needed documentation:

-- Ensure completion of all appropriate documentation. - Ensure the accuracy and objectivity of medical forensic reports by seeking education on proper report writing.
+- Ensure completion of all appropriate documentation. - Educate examiners on proper documentation. - Ensure the accuracy and objectivity of medical forensic reports.

 Ensure completion of all appropriate documentation.
-Examiners are responsible for documenting forensic details of the exam in the medical forensic report, according to jurisdictional policy.
-This report usually includes patient consent forms related to evidence, the medical forensic history, and documentation of exam findings.156 (The medical forensic history and documentation of exam findings are discussed in more depth in later chapters in this section.)
-The only medical factors that could influence interpretation of findings.
-If the case is reported, the criminal justice system will use the medical forensic report, along with collected evidence, photographs and video images, and victim/witness statements, as a basis for investigation and possible prosecution.
+Examiners are responsible for documenting the details of the medical forensic exam and treatment provided in the medical record, as well as documenting required data for the evidence collection kit, according to jurisdictional policy.
+This evidence collection kit report usually includes patient consent forms related to evidence, the history of the assault, and information pertaining to evidence collection that will assist the crime lab in material identification for analysis.
+(The medical forensic history and documentation of exam findings are discussed in more depth in later chapters in this section.)
+The only medical issues documented in this report are findings that potentially relate to the assault or preexisting medical factors that could influence interpretation of findings.
+If the case is reported, the criminal justice system will use the entire medical forensic record of the sexual assault visit, along with collected evidence, photographs and video images, and victim/witness statements, as a basis for investigation and possible prosecution.
 If examiners are required to testify in court, they will use the report to recall the incident.

-Separate medical documentation by examiners and other clinicians follows a standard approach of addressing acute complaints, gathering pertinent historical data, describing findings, and documenting treatment and followup care.
-Forensic examination records should be maintained separately from other records to avoid inadvertent disclosure of unrelated information and to preserve confidentiality.
+The overall medical forensic record kept by examiners and other clinicians follows a standard approach of addressing acute complaints; gathering pertinent historical data; describing physical findings, laboratory and x-ray findings, consultation reports (if done) and evidence collection procedures; and documenting treatment (and response to treatment) and follow-up care.
+The complete medical forensic record of the sexual assault visit should be maintained separately from the patient's medical record to limit disclosure of unrelated information and to preserve confidentiality.
 The medical record is stored at the exam site.
-The exam site should have clear policies about who is allowed access to these records.157
+The exam site should have clear policies about who is allowed access to these records.
+169

-The medical record is not part of the evidence collection kit and it should not be submitted to the crime lab.
-Much of the record is not relevant to case prosecution, and releasing it infringes upon patients' privacy rights and could be used against patients.
+The medical record is not part of the evidence collection kit and it should not be submitted to the crime lab or given to law enforcement.
+Much of the record is not relevant to case prosecution, and releasing it infringes upon patients' privacy rights.
 Although all or part of the medical record may be subpoenaed, if patients do not consent to its release, it is ultimately up to the court to decide whether such information is pertinent to the case and should be released.

 Educate examiners on proper documentation.
 It is vital that the exam documentation be thorough, precise, and accurate.
-It is essential that examiners receive education on the importance of proper documentation and on report writing that fits their role and is unbiased.
+It is essential that examiners receive education on the importance of proper documentation and on writing reports that are relevant to their role.
+As previously discussed, forensic documentation must include diagrammatic rendering, written description (including assessment for tenderness and induration), and forensic imaging of any visible finding (traumatic or evidence).

-Involved law enforcement representatives and advocates should understand the importance of examiner documentation and be able to convey that importance to patients.
+Law enforcement representatives and advocates who are involved in the response should understand the importance of examiner documentation and be able to convey that importance to patients.